• Skip to primary navigation

 chose to withhold her last name.

-1 At some point, all that lucre—their ‘profits’—will have to be given back, because it was obtained fraudulently, according to the doctrine of restitution.
+1 According to the doctrine of restitution, at some point, all that lucre—their ‘profits’—will have to be given back, because it was obtained fraudulently.

 Opinions by blog authors do not necessarily represent the views of Corpus Christi Watershed.

-Filed Under: Articles, PDF Download Tagged With: Inter Oecumenici, Serious Problems with the Lectionary Translation Last Updated: July 31, 2025
+Filed Under: Articles, PDF Download Tagged With: Inter Oecumenici, Novus Ordo Lectionary, Serious Problems with the Lectionary Translation Last Updated: August 16, 2025

 Subscribe